 Cycling around London is a great way to soak up the sights, save a few pennies and help save the planet.
 So it’s no wonder that new cycle lanes and car-free zones are popping up all over the capital.
 From politicians and policemen to Deliveroo food couriers and fashionistas, it seems everyone is jumping on the cycling bandwagon.
 There are in fact more people cycling around London today than ever before in history.
 Good work London!

-Whether your heading into central for a shopping trip or simply out on an adventure, cycling is a great way to get about the city.
-It can also save you money, time and from being stuck on a stuffy tube train.
+Whether you are heading into central for a shopping trip or simply out on an adventure, cycling is a great way to get to the city.
+It can also save you money, and time from being stuck on a stuffy tube train.

-This guide will show you all the basics to cycling around London, some of the safest cycle roots and a few tips on how to cycle savvy.
+This guide will show you all the basics of cycling around London, some of the safest cycle routes and a few tips on how to cycle savvy.
 First back to basics…

 Get some practice

 A lot of roads in central London have been upgraded to make more space for cyclists but if you manage to take a wrong turn and find yourself in the middle of the main road, you’ll want to know how best to stay safe!

 Although there are more cycle lanes in London than ever before, as well as heaps more people opting for peddle power, it’s still a good idea to get some practice in before heading out onto busy roads.